 Pascua has been a Knight for 16 years and has served in numerous leadership positions within Nevada, including as state deputy from 2019-2021.
 In his first year as state deputy, Nevada achieved the highest membership growth among U.S. jurisdictions.
 Pascua has worked for decades in hospitality management.
 He and his wife, Mercedita, have been married for 33 years and have three children.

-To learn more about the Knights of Columbus, click here.
-Find additional coverage of the 139th Supreme Convention at kofc.org/convention.
+Learn more about the Knights of Columbus.
+Find additional coverage of the 139th Supreme Convention.